pnerg/zookeeper-junit/README.md

 ```

 ## The instance
-The _ZKInstance_ acs as a representation of a ZooKeeper server and its life-cycle.
+The _ZKInstance_ acts as a representation of a ZooKeeper server and its life-cycle.
 It's used to start/stop/destroy and possible re-start a server.

 ### Starting the server